By Solful Kitchen

 Step 7

-Pour batter evenly into the prepared cake pan (8" tin).
+Pour batter evenly into the prepared cake pan to about 3/4 full.
 Tap the pans several times to even out the batter and release bubbles that have formed in the batter.
-Bake for 22-26 minutes.
-Mine took 24 minutes.
-Test for doneness with a toothpick—it should come out clean when done.
-AIR FRYER: Bake 160 25min each pan You can also divide the mixture into 2 pans
+Bake 165C 30 minutes then 175C another 15-20 mins

 Step 8